loosolab/UROPA/docs/uropa-example.md

 Example with two queries and difference in priority
 ---------------------------------------------------
-This example is based on POLR2A peaks annotated with the Ensembl genome ([further details])[Used peak and annotation files]) In this example POLR2A peaks from UCSC (processed data accession ENCFF001VFA) were annotated with the Ensembl reference genome release 75 ([further details](#"Used peak and annotation files")).
+This example is based on POLR2A peaks annotated with the Ensembl genome ([further details])[#used-peak-and-annotation-files]).
-More than one query can be given keeping the same gtf and bed files allowing for a combination of annotation in one run.
+More than one query can be given, keeping the same gtf and bed files, allowing for a combination of annotation in one run.
 If there are more queries, it is important to decide if they should be priorized.
-This can be set with the priority key in the config file.
+This can be done with the priority key in the config file.
 The following examples illustrate how this can be beneficial for the annotation.
 The queries in the config file looks like followed:
 "queries": [{"feature":"gene", "distance":1000, "attribute":"gene_name"},